MemerGamer/client/README.md

 ### Manually downloading the extension

 The `extensions.zip` is distributed as part of the releases.
-I case the CI fails, you can also download it from the CI artifacts directly.
+In case the CI fails, you can also download it from the CI artifacts directly.

 Simply extract the archive file to the `bin` directory and you are good to go.